mystsec/MystAuth/README.md

 Read our docs at <https://mystauth.com/docs>!

 Myst Auth's source code is provided here (source available) under the [PolyForm Perimeter License](https://polyformproject.org/licenses/perimeter/1.0.1) which allows use for purposes which do not 'compete' (read license for more details) with this software.
-The main goal of making this code source available is to enable audits and contributions to help improve the security and functionality of Myst Auth.
+The main goal of making this code source available is to enable audits and contributions to help improve the security and functionality of Myst Auth, while striking a balance that prevents a competitor from simply copying our codebase but still allows the code to be used (for example) in education and research.

 Myst Auth is built using the Django Web Framework.
 The [`myst`](myst) folder contains the project files, including [`settings.py`](myst/settings.py).
 The [`mystauth`](mystauth) folder contains the app files for the Myst Auth login portal, reset portal, API, and docs.
 The [`dash`](dash) folder contains the app files for the Myst Auth API account dashboard, which also serves as an example app implementing Myst Auth.
 Security critical processes are handled in the [`crypto.py`](mystauth/crypto.py) file to improve readability and ease of updating these methods.